 - The Three SIgns of A Miserable Job ★★★☆☆

 Each of these, in their own way, has been great reading; informative, thought-provoking and grounded in Lencioni’s 20+ years of consulting practice.
 Each has been a notable influence in my own practice.

 Simply put, I found this book a disappointment.
 I guess this is because it’s mainly a rehash of much of his other work.
 I had been hoping, from the free sample, to find a book centred on the issues of organisational health.
 But apart from the first chapter, there’s nothing much here about organisational health per se at all.
 It’s as if the author has suddenly found a smart label to stick on his collective works, and tied a whole bunch of stuff together under one umbrella.
 Kudos for the marketing chops, at least.

 His continual emphasis on the role of leaders and leadership also grates with me.
 For the majority of organisations – i.e. those of the Analytic mindset – I’d agree that leaders (senior execs in particular) set the tone and model the behaviours that the rest of the organisation tends to follow.
 But doing the wrong thing righter is, I posit, not anywhere near as useful as doing the right thing – for which I offer fellowship as a prime candidate.
 Ironically, then, it seems to me that an organisation that emphasises the hegemony of leaders (and the relative diminution of the role of others) is likely less healthy than it might be.

-These things being said, you should read this book if you haven’t read much or any of his other works before.
-The Advantage offers a convenient entry point into his collective works, with sufficient references into his other books that following up on details and specifics should be simple.
+These things being said, you might like to read this book if you haven’t read much or any of his other works before.
+The Advantage offers a convenient entry point into his collective works, with sufficient references into his other books for following up on details and specifics.